vhyrro/vhyrro.github.io/src/content/blog/rocks/introduction.md

 importantly proper dependency resolution and all of the rigor that you get from a fully fledged package manager.

-After a few months of using `luarocks`, we started to encouter a few problems with the package manager deep down in its implementation.
+After a few months of using `luarocks`, we started to encounter a few problems with the package manager deep down in its implementation.
 No worries, though, we're happy to fulfill our due diligence as open source developers - we made issues to help track all of the problems down and they were resolved swiftly, lovely!